Thelymitra inflata

-Thelymitra inflata, commonly called the inflated sun orchid, is a species of orchid that is endemic to south eastern Australia.
+Thelymitra inflata, commonly called inflated sun orchid, is a species of orchid that is endemic to south eastern Australia.
 It has a single long, erect, linear leaf and up to six dark blue to purplish flowers with a very inflated lobe on top of the anther.

 Description

 Thelymitra inflata is a tuberous, perennial herb with a single erect, dark green, fleshy, channelled, linear leaf 130-300 mm long and 4-10 mm wide with a purplish base.
 Up to six dark blue to purplish flowers 16-27 mm wide are arranged on a flowering stem 200-650 mm tall.
 The sepals and petals are 6-13 mm long and 4-8 mm wide.
 The column is blue or pinkish, 5-6 mm long and 2.5-3.5 mm wide.
 The lobe on the top of the anther is brownish or black with a yellow tip and a narrow purplish band.
 It is also inflated, covered with a thick, waxy secretion and its end is split in two lobes.
 The side lobes slightly curved upwards and have toothbrush-like tufts of white, cream or yellow hairs.
 Flowering occurs from September to December but the flowers only open on warm to hot days.